RobinNagpal/uniswap-v4-draft-docs/README.md

 ### Explain how to create a real world hook with UI(based on Sauce's work)
-- [ ] Create a simple real world hook with UI
+- [ ] Create a simple real world hook with UI.
+End to end.

 ### FAQs
 - [ ] FAQs based on questions asked in the hook dojo